5 Best Places to Live in Hertfordshire

-Many villages make up the Hertfordshire that people move to because of how good their schools are or how low their crime rates.
+Hertfordshire is known for its charming villages and people move here because of how good their schools are or how low their crime rates are.

-To make your decision easier, we’ve compiled the five best according to criteria like housing prices, ease of transportation and amenities.
+To make your decision easier, we’ve compiled the five best according to criteria like property prices, ease of transportation, and amenities.
 We hope that this information will help you find your perfect home!

 1. St Albans, a historic market town

-In addition to this, St Albans also boasts beautiful green space for those who enjoy outdoor sports or want somewhere peaceful to go on their lunch break.
+In addition to St Albans School and education, this place also boasts beautiful green space for those who enjoy outdoor sports or want somewhere peaceful to go on their lunch break.
 But if you’re not so into that sort of thing, there are plenty of establishments with coffee culture too!